k1kolev/info/features/ui-ux-features/dashboard.md

 **The Dashboard in @@name** is the one place in the system that brings to your attention all the things necessary to start your day and go through it winning at your business.

-The Dashboard helps you neatly organize your tools for what you need the most.
+The Dashboard enables you neatly organize and put together the apps and tools that you use on a daily basis, providing a quick glance at what captures your interest the most.
+Your Dashboard is completely customizable and can help you build a home for your:

+* Calendar
+* To Do List
+*
 summarizes